hshbr0wn/hshbr0wn.github.io/about.md

 subtitle: Cyber Paul - Blog
 ---

 This site will be a compilation of cybersecurity blog posts and related interests.
-Some of the focus will be on governance, RMF and philosophy as each relates to security, privacy and the everchanging state of technology.
+Some of the focus will be on governance, compliance and philosophy as each relates to security, privacy and the everchanging state of technology.

 - I advocate open source
 - I promote privacy and security as a basic internet right